DaveCrown/vmware-kb79248/README.md

 Either Spin up a vm, or use the attached vagrant file to spin a Centos 7 environment.
 To install Vagrant, see the [Vagrant Install Guide](https://www.vagrantup.com/intro/getting-started/install.html).
 You'll also need one of the aforementioned hypervisors.

 ### Vagrant
 Once Vagrant and a hypervisor has been installed, run `vagrant up`.
-Once the vmn is built, run `vagrant ssh` to log into the vm
+Once the vmn is built, run `vagrant ssh` to log into the vm.
+Once in, `cd /vagrant` to get to the files.

 ## Configuration
 You need to define your vcenter environment(s) in the `vcenters.ini` file.
 A block for SSO domain, and all the PSC's and vCenters need to be listed by fdqn.
 Because the scripts only need to be ran on one server with a PSC role, but all servers in the SSO domain need to restarted in order by role, there is an sts_role setting that need to be set.
 If the SSO  domain only has a single server, use the `sts_role=all` setting.
 If the domain is more complex, use the sts_role as shown below.